 Who is Brian Peppers?

 Brian Joseph Peppers, commonly known as Brian Peppers, was born on November 1, 1968, to Bert Mahion Peppers and Joyce C. Peppers in Whitehouse, Ohio, the United States of America.
 Brian suffered from either Apert Syndrome or Crouzon Syndrome since his birth, which caused the disintegration seen in his facial features.
-Most information available affirms that he was suffering from the later.
+Most information available affirms that he was suffering from the latter.

 There is not much information available about the circumstances Peppers grew in or where he spent the rest of his life.
 However, given that he suffered from disfigured features, his parents hated him, and he never married or had a child, it can be assumed that whatever circumstances he faced, they were not very nurturing.

 Brian Peppers & the Gross Sexual Imposition Crime

 In 1998, Brian was found guilty of Gross Sexual Imposition crime.
 The term ‘Gross Sexual Imposition’ constitutes a person forcefully coming into contact with someone for the purpose of sexual gratification and especially if the person is under 13 years of age.
 This means, for someone to have committed this crime, it is important that they have touched a person in their erogenous zones without them consenting to the act sexually.

 Brian was accused of coming into ‘sexual contact’ with the nurse tending him.
 When he was found guilty, he was sent to jail for 30 days and kept under probation for five years.
 This led him to be identified as a registered sex offender in Ohio’s sex offenders’ registry.